n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 Processing a run of `<hang>` text involves six top-level stages:

 1. Identifying syllables
-2. Determining if the syllable can be composed into a Hangul Syllable codepoint
+2. Determining if the syllable can be composed into a Hangul Syllables codepoint
 3. Composing the syllable (if composition is possible)
 4. Fully decomposing the syllable (if composition is not possible)
 5. Shaping the fully decomposed syllable with GSUB features